bRADg12/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 ## C2b.
 The Conversation Begins
 If undiverted, [[Strahd von Zarovich#The Gentleman|Strahd]] greets each of the player characters individually—by name, if his spies have had a chance to learn them and report back to him.
 While doing so, he makes a personal comment regarding each character’s species, class (if apparent from their equipment or dress), and/or personality (if reported by his spies).
 If possible, he frames each comment in the form of a compliment, sympathetic remark, or (sparingly) exceptionally veiled threat.

+> [!Read]
+>- Goatler Thumpsome I thought you'd be happier here.
+It seemed to me that the world out there no longer wanted you.
+>- And the cousin buck-private Darrik Thumpsome.
+>- Which leaves...
+Morrigan Lyndel our little wanderluster, judging by that wound on your neck you look like you're going to fit in just fine.

 If [[Non-Player Characters#Ireena Kolyana|Ireena]] is present, Strahd then asks if “Lady Kolyana” has properly introduced them to his domain, and apologizes for any “folktales” his subjects may have shared about him.

 (He does not, however, deny his attack on the village of Barovia, noting only that the people of the village defied him in an act of utmost treason.
 "I am sure that you can agree that my response was a measured one," he says.
 "After all, no lord could tolerate a settlement that fostered such sedition.
 The good people of Barovia needed to be taught a lesson.
 Their discipline was a kindness that few others would entertain.")